-Diabetes is a life changing condition that requires careful blood sugar management and a healthy lifestyle for a person to manage it safely.
-There are several different types of diabetes.
+Diabetes is a life changing condition that requires careful blood sugar management and healthy lifestyle strategies for a person to manage it safely.

 Depending on the type of diabetes, people may need to administer insulin and take other medications to manage their condition and improve glucose absorption.
 If a person is living with prediabetes, they can reduce the risk of developing type 2 diabetes through regular exercise and a balanced diet.

 The complications of diabetes can be severe, including kidney failure and stroke, so managing the condition is vital.

-Anyone who suspects they may be living with diabetes should contact their doctor.
+Anyone who suspects they may be living with diabetes should contact a doctor.